-In previous blogs, we have shared the importance of reducing notification time and response time to save lives in active shooter emergencies.
+In previous blogs, we have shared the importance of reducing notification time and response time in order to save lives in active shooter emergencies.
 But there’s a third time that is equally critical – it’s called tactical time.

 What is it, why is it important, and what can we do to speed it up as much as possible when faced with an active shooter?